greenhas/spg_website/content/Communities/2021-11-13-Interesting-and.md

 ---
 date: 2021-11-13T07:39:49-05:00
-title: "linkblog: just read 'Why a wealth tax for people like Elon Musk is so hard to pull off : NPR'"
+title: "🔗linkblog: just read 'Why a wealth tax for people like Elon Musk is so hard to pull off : NPR'"
 tags: ["link","Communities","wealth task","Elon Musk"]
 ---
 Interesting and helpful read.